 If you’re not seeing the impressions that you want, go back and make sure that the keywords you’ve placed a bid on are relevant to your app.
-Also double-check your app’s metadata.
+Also double-check your app’s metadata, which are also your app’s App Store ranking factors.
 Apple uses this information to determine whether or not your app is relevant to the target Search Ad keywords.

 TTR, CVR and CPA for Bid Adjustment